vanting/juicyslider/README.md

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/4d633ab006f896928de1e34fbfd22c34 "githalytics.com")](http://githalytics.com/vanting/juicyslider)

-Juicy Slider is a responsive slideshow plugin for jQuery.
-Unlike other plugins that rely on CSS3 browser support, it adjusts image size by computing the corresponding aspect ratio of images and viewport using javascript.
-This approach makes it more compatible with older browsers.
+Juicy Slider is a responsive slider/slideshow plugin for jQuery.
+Unlike other plugins that rely on CSS3 support of browser, this plugin adjusts image size by computing the corresponding aspect ratio of images and viewport using javascript.
+This makes it compatible with older browsers and more consistent.
 The current release uses jQuery UI to set its transition effects.

+## Features

+* Lightweight - the minified script is less than 2KB
+* Robust - compatible with almost all browsers
+* Customizable - various effects, masks and options to create your own style
+* Responsive - respond to the change of viewport size
+* Open - it is open source and free!

 ![Screenshot](https://raw.github.com/vanting/juicyslider/master/screenshot.png)